 The infectious agent responsible for listeriosis is the bacterium Listeria monocytogenes.
-Due to its ubiquitous nature – it is present in water, soil and plants – and its physicochemical properties, this bacterium has the capacity to colonize food-processing environments.
-It causes foodborne infections, and also outbreaks, in cases where there has been wide distribution of contaminated food.
+Due to its ubiquitous nature – it is present in water, soil, plants and the intestine of many animals – and its physicochemical properties, this bacterium has the capacity to colonize food-processing environments.
+It causes foodborne infections, especially from contaminated dairy or meat products, and also outbreaks, in cases where there has been wide distribution of contaminated food.

 Symptoms and treatment

 The MONALISA prospective national study conducted at the National Center for Listeria, in cooperation with Santé publique France, enabled the clinical signs and prognostic factors of infection to be more clearly delineated.

 - In adults the disease causes an infection of the blood (septicemia) or even of the central nervous system, leading to meningo-encephalitis (an infection of both the envelopes of the brain, called meninges, and the brain itself).

 In pregnant women the infection is benign for the mother.
 It can even go unnoticed, or may manifest as contractions, or as fever.
 However, it can lead to fetal death, and the premature delivery of an infected newborn.
 Neonatal infection is severe, because of the prematurity, and the infection itself, which can manifest as septicaemia, infections of the lungs, nervous system, and sometimes the skin.
 Antibiotic treatment is available, and is more effective when administered early.
 However, even with targeted early treatment the outcome may be fatal.

 The incubation period of listeriosis lasts from a few days to 6 weeks; it lasts longer in its maternal form (1 month) than in the septicemic or neurologic form (a few days).